Judiciary of India: Structure of Criminal Judiciary

-Executive and Revenue Court
+Executive Court

 Below the judicial hierarchy sits the executive hierarchy.
+In pursuance of the scheme of separation of executive from the judiciary under Art 50 of the Constitution.
 Cr.P.C. empowers the Executive Court to deal with petty offences, but the power does not imply that they hold judicial power.
 Section 3 of CrPC clearly splits matter to be handled by both magistrates.
 Section 20 of CrPC empowers the State Government to appoint Executive Magistrates (EM) in every metropolitan area and in every district.
 It has the authority to appoint one Executive Magistrate as the District Magistrate and to appoint any EM as the ADM.
 Such a magistrate has the same power as enjoyed by the District Magistrate (DM).

 If the office of a DM is left vacant then any officer who temporarily succeeds to the executive administration of the district exercises the same power as enjoyed by the DM.
 The State Government is empowered to give charge of a sub-division to the EM, who is called Sub-divisional Magistrate.
-The EM role generally smaintain law and order under section 107–110, 133, 144, 145, and 147 of the CrPC., cancelling or granting licenses, handling land acquisition matters, or any other matter raised by state government.
+The EM role generally is to maintain law and order under section 107–110, 133, 144, 145, and 147 of the CrPC., cancelling or granting licenses, handling land acquisition matters, or any other matter raised by state government.

 Section 21 empowers state government to appoint special Executive Magistrates (Sp.
 EM).
 Under Section 20(5) of Crpc, the Commissioner of Police (CP) can be appointed as EM, but only when the district is declared by state government as a Commissionerate.
-The DG(P) holds the rank of CP but can't exercise power of EM (special) until his designation changes into CP.
+The DG(P) holds the rank of CP but can not exercise power of EM (special) until his designation changes into CP.
 The appeal of executive court lies in the court of Session Judge or Additional Session Judge of the district or to the High Court.

+Revenue Court

 To deal with the land revenue matters, each state established a Revenue Court.
 These courts adjudicate matters related to: